Abdourahim Moina

-Abdourahim Moina Afia Alidi (born 17 December 2000) is a footballer who plays as a midfielder for French fifth-tier Championnat National 3 club Lyon La Duchère and the Comoros national football team.
+Abdourahim Moina Afia Alidi (born 17 December 2000) is a footballer who plays as a midfielder for French fifth-tier Championnat National 3 club Jura Dolois and the Comoros national football team.
 Born in France, he represents Comoros internationally.

 Club career

 After playing youth football for Red Star, Moina spent the 2017–18 season with their under-19 side before signing for Concarneau in summer 2018.
 He was released by Concarneau in summer 2021, having scored once in 29 league matches for the club.

+He joined GOAL FC in June 2022.

 International career

 Born in Saint-Denis, France, Moina represents the Comoros national football team internationally, having received his first call-up in June 2021 for a 2021 FIFA Arab Cup qualification match against Palestine on 24 June.
 Moina made his debut for Comoros in that match against Palestine, with Moina playing 90 minutes as Comoros lost 5–1.